 Everyone has to start somewhere, and interpreters are no exception.
 Typically, we start working in teams or at very small functions and work our way up to higher-stakes events.
 While all post-grad, professional interpreters may pine for the limelight of UN delegation-worthy events, the best professional interpreters know to bide their time and gain valuable experience and references so they can evolve into the level of acumen required for high-profile meetings and delegations.

-On average, we recommend CCA’s interpreters have at least five years’ experience (roughly 200 working days) before we pair them with high-profile clients or interpreting contracts that require diplomacy or high-stakes calm.
+On average, we recommend that CCA interpreters have at least five years’ experience (roughly 200 working days) before we pair them with high-profile clients or interpreting contracts requiring diplomacy or high-stakes calm.
 To learn more, read The Path to Becoming a Simultaneous Interpreter.

 It is a given that your Zoom or video interpreter present him/herself with impeccable professional decorum.
 However, that level of decorum should translate into any meeting or pre-event planning engagement.
 People joke that one of the benefits of working from home is wearing PJs all day, or wearing PJ bottoms with a professional top.
 That is never acceptable for teleconferencing sessions.